igorski/fogpad/README.md

 Note that the above also needs to be done when building the Steinberg SDK (which for the Windows build implies that a separate build is created for each architecture).

-While macOS has been fully 64-bit for the past versions, building for 32-bit provides the best backward compatibility for older OS versions.
-And musicians are known to keep working systems at the cost of not running an up to date system... _still, you can likely ignore this section_.
+While both macOS and Windows have been fully 64-bit for the past versions, building for 32-bit provides the best backward compatibility for older OS versions.
+Musicians are known to keep working systems at the cost of not running an up to date system... _still, you can likely ignore this section_.

 ### Build as Audio Unit (macOS only)